sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 is responsible for defining the Code of Conduct, and can be contacted under info@sktime.org.

-The Code of Conduct Committee of sktie is responsible for enforcing the Code of Conduct.
+The Code of Conduct Committee of sktime is responsible for enforcing the Code of Conduct.
 Reports can be made via the sktime issue tracker, and will be kept confidential.

 2 Code of Conduct